Your own little OpenStreetMap database

 end

-All nodes, ways, and some relations1 are dumped into tables with all their tags.
+endAll nodes, ways, and some relations1 are dumped into tables with all their tags.

-data accessorJust re-run the import steps whenever a new extract is available from the original source!
+>> data accessorJust re-run the import steps whenever a new extract is available from the original source!

 For GeoFabrik, this means your data is only a day or so behind the main OSM dataset, depending on:

-in the original import command, updating with imposm
+wget or curl command to download extract fileimposmAs long as you included -diff in the original import command, updating with imposm simple:

-along with the same properties or config file as before.
+Use imposm run along with the same properties or config file as before.

-needs a replication URL.
+osm2pgsqlUpdating with osm2pgsql needs a replication URL.
 It works great with the diffs at planet.osm.org.

 To limit the changes to your area of interest is possible, but requires some custom coding to work.

-If “live” data is needed, probably just use imposm
+If “live” data is needed, probably just use imposm.

-syntax returns the value for the specified key.
+Using the column ->> 'key' syntax returns the value for the specified key.

 cycling_infrastructure.sql